murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 cargo-features = ["edition2021"]
 ```

-We can now finish off our `Cargo.toml` by adding the dependencies and features needed to manipulate the canvas:
+We can now finish off our `Cargo.toml` by adding the dependencies and features needed to 1.
+Compile to WebAssembly and 2.
+Manipulate the canvas:

 ```toml
 [lib]